Skip to Content

 • Mega-menu image columns — when a top-level link has a child submenu, you can attach an image column per column to render a visual mega menu instead of a plain dropdown.
 Per-column setting; leave empty to fall back to the plain dropdown.

 • Account icon — uses Shopify’s <shopify-account> web component on desktop (≥1024 px in 1.0.0).
-The menu shown is controlled by Customer account menu (defaults to customer-account-main-menu).
+The menu handle is fixed at customer-account-main-menu (hardcoded on the component) and is not exposed as a theme setting.
 Hidden when customer accounts are not enabled in your store admin.

-• Cart icon — links to cart drawer or /cart depending on Theme settings → Cart → Drawer or page.
+• Cart icon — links to cart drawer or /cart depending on Theme settings → Cart → Cart style.

 • Search icon — opens the predictive search overlay.